Updates as of 11:45 AM on Friday, September 11, 2020.

 Spring 2020 Semester

-The fund will allocate resources to students who lack access to the internet for online learning, students with food, housing, or transportation insecurity, and other urgent needs in order to keep students on track to educational success.
+The fund will allocate financial resources to students who lack access to the internet for online learning, students with food, housing, or transportation insecurity, and other urgent needs in order to keep students on track to educational success.
 Support the Student Success Fund

 Elgin Community College frequently asked questions.

 - Arts Center